Create a New Escrow Adjustment

 You can create several escrow accounts or ‘buckets’ within your company and add adjustments per loan for as many or as few of them as you want to.

-In order to create an escrow adjustment, navigate to Loan Settings > Escrow > Adjustments inside the loan account where you are creating the adjustment.
+To create an escrow adjustment, navigate to Loan Settings > Escrow > Adjustments inside a specific loan.
 Make sure you select the correct escrow account and that you are on the adjustments tab.